agoose77/scikit-hep-sizeof/README.md

-# Dask `sizeof` Entrypoint Demo
+# Dask `sizeof` Scikit-HEP Plugin
-This repository implements a stupid plugin that interfaces with the `dask.sizeof` entrypoint
+This repository implements a plugin that registers the Scikit-HEP types with the `dask.sizeof` entrypoint.